AnimosWorkshop/Sor-Vault/Magical Items/Histolectual Items/Tome of Mortality.md

 _everything passes away;_
 _To death, no one can lie,_
 _And none can keep it at bay."_
 After the poem is recited, all creatures within 30' must succeed on a Wits saving throw.
-Any creature who fails the save loses resistance 1 to necrotic damage, and becomes vulnerable to necrotic damage if they didn't have resistance to it beforehand, in addition to having the [decaying](Conditions.md) condition.
+Any creature who fails the save loses resistance 1 to necrotic damage, and becomes vulnerable to necrotic damage if they didn't have resistance to it beforehand, in addition to having the [[Conditions#Decaying|decaying]] condition.
 These effects last for 10 minutes.